← All updates

 April 4, 2026

-The proposed development at 340 Parkdale is heading to the Planning and Housing Committee on June 3 — and this is one of the most important moments for community input.
+The proposed development at 340 Parkdale was heading to the Planning and Housing Committee on June 3 — and that remains one of the most important moments for community input, now expected in July instead.

 What is the Planning & Housing Committee?